 The use of computer vision in Advanced Driver-Assistance Systems (ADAS) for environment mapping with images turns possible the recognition of persons, lane road, animals, vehicles, and traffic signs in real-time.
-The first algorithms designed for computer vision were based on image processing techniques, such as colour segmentation, the histogram of oriented gradients, and cross-correlations.
+The first algorithms designed for computer vision were based on image processing techniques, such as color segmentation, the histogram of oriented gradients, and cross-correlations.
 Image processing techniques show good performance for time operation and have an easy implementation.
-The drawbacks of the techniques above are loss of performance in different light conditions, severe precipitation, mist, and occlusions.
-In this way, the necessity of robust solutions for ADAS environments rise and, the application of neural networks and Convolutional Neural Networks (CNNs) turns a new research field.
+The methods' drawbacks are loss of performance in different light conditions, severe precipitation, mist, and occlusions.
+In this way, the necessity of robust solutions for ADAS environments rises and, the application of neural networks and Convolutional Neural Networks (CNNs) turns a new research field.